tocco934/aws-foundry-ssl/README.md

 You could upgrade it in-place on an older stack, but that's beyond the scope of this project.

-I recommend that you reinstall the _add-ons_ you were using manually one-by-one, as many of the add-ons from Foundry 10 have been updated to Foundry 11, and you'll want to make sure dependencies are all in place.
+It's recommended that you reinstall the _add-ons_ you were using manually one-by-one.
+Many of the add-ons from Foundry 10 have been updated to Foundry 11, and you'll want to make sure dependencies are all in place.
 Many add-ons have also changed ownership, and will need to be pointed to a new source address.
+Finally, some add-ons are not compatible with Foundry 11.

-Your worlds should be okay to bring over, and it should prompt to upgrade them to Foundry's new internal format.
+Your worlds should be okay to bring over, and it should prompt you to upgrade them to Foundry's new internal storage format.

 ### Transferring Worlds and Data

 Downloading the `/foundrydata` folder from one EC2 in anticipation of uploading it to another should suffice.
-However, if you are using SCP you'll need to do two things:
+If you're using SCP you'll need to do two things:

 1. Set permissions back to `foundry`
-2. Restart `foundry`
+2. Restart the `foundry` service

 In the `/aws-foundry-ssl/utils` folder, you can run:

 `sudo sh ./fix_folder_permissions.sh`, and then
 `sudo sh ./restart_foundry.sh`

-If you get permissions errors, you may also need to run just the `./fix_folder_permissions.sh` script after adding your Foundry license, _but before_ you transfer files.
+If you get permissions errors, you may also need to run just the `./fix_folder_permissions.sh` script after adding your Foundry license, but _before_ you transfer files.
 By default Foundry creates more restrictive folder permissions.

 ## Debugging Failed CloudFormation

 As long as you can get as far as the EC2 being spun up, then:

-- If you encounter a creation error, try again but set CloudFormation to _preserve_ resources instead of _rollback_
+- If you encounter a creation error, try setting CloudFormation to _preserve_ resources instead of _rollback_ so you can check the troublesome resources
-- Disable LetsEncrypt certificate requests (`UseLetsEncryptSSL` set to `False`), until you're happy that it's working to avoid running into the 5-a-week certificate limit
+- Disable LetsEncrypt certificate requests (`UseLetsEncryptSSL` set to `False`), until you're happy that it's working to avoid running into the certificate issuance limit
 - Add your IP to the Inbound rules of the created Security Group (if you didn't already during the CloudFormation config)
 - Grab the EC2's IP from the EC2 web console details
-- Open up PuTTy or similar, connect to the IP using the SSH keypair (I'd recommend to only accept the key _once_, rather than accept _always_, as you may end up destroying and recreating, which means this IP shouldn't be treated as permanent)
+- Open up PuTTy or similar, connect to the IP using the SSH keypair (I'd recommend to only accept the key _once_, rather than accept _always_, as you may end up destroying this instance)
 - Check the setup logs
   - `sudo tail -f /tmp/foundry-setup.log` if setup scripts are still running, or
   - `sudo cat /tmp/foundry-setup.log | less` if setup scripts have finished running